 One day prior to senescence induction by drugs, harvest the cancer cell line culture with 0.25% trypsin-EDTA (E-D-T-A) [1].
 Neutralize trypsin by adding an equal volume of complete culture medium [2-TXT].
 Transfer the cell suspension to a sterile conical tube [3].

-WIDE: Establishing shot of talent adding trypsin-EDTA solution to the cell line culture.
+WIDE: Establishing shot of talent washing cell monolayer with PBS and then adding trypsin-EDTA solution to the cell line culture.

 Talent adding culture medium into the cell culture-trypsin-EDTA solution.
 TXT: See text for the preparation of complete culture medium